The Farm

 Our overnight guests can join our farmers in the field, planting, nurturing and harvesting when the bounty is ready.
 We not only make our veggies available in our farm stand, we incorporate what we grow into the Tasting House menu for a true farm-to-fork experience.

 A specialty here at The Hollow is our tasty garlic.
-We grow eight different varieties—enough to satisfy even the most demanding palate—all from organic seed garlic.
+We grow many different varieties—enough to satisfy even the most demanding palate—all from organic seed garlic.
 But the cream of the garlic crop is our black garlic which not only has an enticing, delicate flavor, but also has more antioxidants than regular garlic.
 We produce black garlic here on the farm through an ageing process of East Asian origin which turns ordinary garlic cloves soft and black.

 Berries

 In addition to our orchard trees and trellised grapes and kiwiberries, we grow lots of other fruit at the Hollow.
 We have over 1,000 blueberry bushes on Blueberry Hill.
 Seven different varieties that fruit at different times allows the farm to enjoy an extended blueberry harvest season.
-In addition, the farm has a field of strawberries and a trellised slope filled with blackberries and raspberries.
+In addition, the farm has a strawberry patch and a trellised slope filled with blackberries and raspberries.
 Look for Pick-Your-Own events or stop by our farm store to enjoy our berries as fresh as they get.

 Like much of the beautiful Monadnock region, our farm has well-draining sandy soil that’s fairly acidic.
 Since many of the berries we grow love this environment, our farm is perfectly suited for berry growing.